DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 Let's try a motor move.
 If you select the "x" Block by left clicking on it, a right hand pane will pop out showing a view of the counter Block just like we saw in the previous tutorial.
-If you expand the section on the left titled "X Move", you will see a method that takes a single argument "Demand", and an "X MOVE" button to run the method.
-Fill in a demand value and hit the button and you will see the counter value change:
+If you expand the section on the left titled "X Move", you will see a method that takes a arguments "Demand", "Duration", and an "X MOVE" button to run the method.
+Fill in a demand value and duration and hit the button and you will see the counter value change:

 .. image:: motion_2.png